Questions, Comments, or Corrections? Let us know!

 • The color band must be updated at the beginning of the program/school year and remains the same the entire year.

-When a child has been assigned the wrong color band, three steps are required to change it:
+When a child has been assigned the wrong color band, follow these steps to change it:

-• Go to the child’s profile page and change Age or Class/Grade.
+• Go to the child’s profile page and click the pencil icon in the right hand corner to edit

 Yes!
 Checkpoints may be scored in any of the color bands based on the child’s documented skills and abilities during that checkpoint period.